 Wanted: A Spanish Gary Mackay - Scots poised for sofa party as Hearts star recalls famed Irish favour

+Wanted: A Spanish Gary Mackay - Scotland poised for Euro 2024 sofa party as Hearts star recalls famed Irish favour

 "Another" major finals gives the impression this is a regular occurrence.
 It will be just the second time in 25 years that the men’s team have qualified for such a jamboree.
 Worth holding the back page for.
 Hell, worth holding the front.